Injection molding, extrusion, pultrusion, vacuum forming, blow molding, foil processing, welding

 Practical applications that ensure large savings

 Cold welding and galling occur due to lack of lubrication, and can result in expensive tool damages, renovations and downtime.
 CCMold coatings reduce friction, and in many cases lubrication of moving parts can be totally avoided using the unique DLC self-lubricating coating.
 Also, particle build-up and dust formation are greatly reduced allowing cleaner production of e.g. medical devices.

 If the plastic item does not slip the core or cavity properly, it can result in poor quality and bad economy.
 CCMold coatings improve slip properties in the cavity, so optimal demolding is achieved.
 They also improve the non-stick properties, reducing sticking of plastic.

-Certain types of plastic cause burns or corrosion in and around air ventures.
+Certain types of plastic cause burns or corrosion in and around air vents.
 Dark shadows or a light gray scale on the surface are the first signs of burning or corrosion.
 The attacks can be stopped or prevented effectively with CCMold surface treatments.